 Having a lot of questions following a work-related injury is normal.
 Once we learn more about your case, we will be able to better assist you.
 The complimentary consultation also gives you the chance to ask our legal team any questions you might have about the workers’ compensation claims process.

 The workers’ compensation claims process should be simple.
-It is in place to provide you with compensation from a work-related injury.
+It is in place to provide you with compensation for a work-related injury.
 We can assist you with collecting timely payments.
-We understand that your medical costs can get expensive and if you are unable to work, it can be difficult to manage household costs.
+We understand that your medical costs can get expensive, and if you are unable to work, it can be difficult to manage household costs.

 It is also possible that your employer or its insurer wrongly rejects your claim.
-We can assist you in appealing a denied claim.
+In that case, we can assist you in appealing a denied claim.

 Workers’ compensation covers many of the medical costs and lost wages associated with a workplace accident.
 However, depending on the severity of your injury and how long it keeps you out of work, you might miss out on tens of thousands of dollars.

-If a third party (i.e., not your employer) caused or contributed to your work-related injuries, you may decide to file a third-party claim.
-It is essential that we demonstrate the four elements of a personal injury including duty of care, breach of duty, causation, and actual damages.
+If a third party (i.e., not your employer) caused or is partly responsible for the work-related injury you suffered, you may decide to file a third-party claim.
+It is essential that we demonstrate the four elements of a personal injury, including duty of care, breach of duty, causation, and actual damages.

 Any of the following might be a potentially liable third party: